roman-milk/roman-milk.github.io/apartment-3b.md

+===

- ****** Apartment 3B Ch.
-02 ****** byJust_Plain_Bob© She looked at me in silence for several long moments and then said, "You said that if I played you would and a minute ago you said that if you played it could be dangerous.
+She looked at me in silence for several long moments and then said, "You said that if I played you would and a minute ago you said that if you played it could be dangerous.
 What did you mean by that?"

  "I meant what I said when I told you that I had never been unfaithful until I found out that you were.
 Once I decided that you didn't love me any more and that our marriage was over I started looking and I met a lady that I thought was kind of special.
 I was seeing her on almost every trip I took to California."